cn0047/stash/ed/sh/kubernetes/README.md

 Persistent Volume - to store data permanently.

 accessModes:
-* ReadWriteOnce — volume mounted as read-write by a single node
+* ReadWriteOnce — volume mounted as read-write by a single node.
-* ReadWriteMany — read-write by many nodes
+* ReadWriteMany — read-write by many nodes.
-* ReadOnlyMany  — read-only by many nodes
+* ReadOnlyMany  — read-only by many nodes.

 storageClassName: manual, gp2, aws-efs.